Scouting America

 • (a) Define soil erosion.

-• (b) Tell why it is important.
-Tell how it affects you.
+• (b) Tell why soil erosion is important and how it affects you.

 • (c) Name three kinds of soil erosion.
 Describe each.

-• (d) Take pictures or draw two kinds of soil erosion.
+• (d) Take pictures of or draw two kinds of soil erosion.

 3. Do the following: